 How To Access Our Services

 Walk-in.
 Attend our Walk-In Intake on Tuesday from 1:30 p.m. to 4:00 p.m. or Friday from 9:00 a.m. to 11:30 a.m. at 744 Ouellette Avenue.

 All services are free* and confidential.

-The walk-in clinic is first come, first served.
-Last appointment on Tuesday is 4:00 p.m. and Friday at 11:30 a.m.
+The walk-in clinic is first-come, first served.
+The last appointment on Tuesday is 4:00 p.m. and Friday at 11:30 a.m.
 This is a self-referral service.
 Third parties cannot refer without consent.

 For your intake please remember:

 - Please be substance free for 24 hours prior to coming to the walk-in clinic;